Using Your Veteran's Benefits

 What fields of study qualify for the Rogers STEM Scholarship?

-Students must be enrolled in or have earned a degree in one of the following areas listed on this site: https://benefits.va.gov/gibill/docs/fgib/STEM_Program_List.pdf
+Students must be enrolled in or have earned a degree in one of the areas listed on the Approved fields of study for the STEM Scholarship site.
+Please complete the VA Benefit Request Form (VBRF) and attach your Certificate of Eligibility (New UCR First Year/Transfers). -

 VA Ch35: Dependents Education Assistance

-Educational Assistance paid to dependents of Veterans who have a service-connected permanent and total disability or died as a result of service connection.
+Educational Assistance is paid to dependents of Veterans who have a service-connected permanent and total disability, or who died as a result of service connection.
 Persons who may be eligible are:

-• VA Ch31: Veterans Readiness and Employment program
+VA Ch31: Veterans Readiness and Employment Program (VR&E)

 A Veteran may be eligible for Veteran Readiness and Employment (VR&E) benefits if he or she:

-The basic period of eligibility in which VR&E’s Vet Success services may be used is 12 years from the latter of:
+The basic period of eligibility in which VR&E’s Vet Success services may be used if 12 years from the latter of:

-For additional information about VR&E contact the Regional Office in the state of the Veteran (RPOs do not process VR&E claims).
+To learn more about VR&E, contact the Regional Office in the state of the Veteran (RPOs do not process VR&E claims).

 VA Ch30/1606: